Skip to main content

 Subjekt Overview

-The Subjekt model can be represented in various forms, including as a semantic model, through the Interface Definition Language (IDL), and as an Abstract Syntax Tree (AST) in JSON format.
+The Subjekt model can be represented in various forms, including a semantic model, through the Interface Definition Language (IDL), and as an Abstract Syntax Tree (AST) in JSON format.

 Subjekt Overview